okeshawarz/prospectus/draft5.md

 Marxian-Georgist account of growth and distribution in an urban economy subject to large agglomeration economies.

-# On Growth and Housing in San Francisco
+## Introduction

 This essay is motivated by a deceptively simple question: When cities expand, do rents rise or do they fall?
 The simple Economics 101 answer is that of course, when more space is brought into the urban system (by, e.g., expanding the supply of housing through either new construction or upzoning existing neighborhoods for greater density),

+# On Growth and Housing in San Francisco

 ## Abstract